guilhem/devops-training/content/implementation/teams.md

 Change when needed

-Today work is the legacy of tomorrow.
+Today's work is the legacy of tomorrow.